Skip to content

 Is It Hard to Get Into Pacific College of Health and Science?
 Acceptance Rate & Requirements

 As a private institution in New York, New York, Pacific College of Health and Science enrolls students across a range of programs.
-The school reports a graduation rate of roughly 65%.
+The graduation rate is roughly 65%.

 Can I Afford It?